Ndaziramiyep/Umurava-online-learning-project/README.md

 # Umurava-online-service-provider
-Tis deals with online services
+This deals with online services